 Whilst it is difficult to master, sentiment analysis should form part of every day trader’s analytical toolkit.
 Understanding the driving motivators behind the current market movements provides the best footing to predict what the market will do next.

 StockGeist provides traders with real-time stock sentiment data, helping users to understand the discussions surrounding 2200+ publicly listed companies on social media and within news articles.
-Sign up for an account to get ahead of the competition and to start understanding the market in real-time.
+Sign up for an account to get ahead of the competition and to start understanding the market in real-time, or alternatively incorporate our data into your own project with our stock news sentiment API.